We are seeing a good amount of interest in Open Source RPA.

 Here is the system landscape:

 The software is improving continuously and looks promising.
-With the support of the community, it can develop into robust software.
+With the support of the community, it can develop into a robust software.

 TagUI is an open-source RPA maintained by AI Singapore, a government-funded initiative.
 It currently has nine contributors and has pretty good documentation.